-The Fleet Section is responsible for the design, purchase, and maintenance of the Fire Department's fleet, which includes seven firefighting apparatus, 11 ambulances, 16 specialized pieces of equipment, and 31 staff and utility vehicles.
-In addition to servicing the fleet of apparatus and vehicles, the Section is responsible for the repair and maintenance of the Department's small engines, tools, pump testing unit, and air cascade and compressing stations.
-To provide all of these services, the Fleet Section maintains special skills that include: Basic ASE certifications, CDL Driver's Licenses, EVTCC (Emergency Vehicle Technician Certification Commission) certifications, and trained and certified fire pump mechanics.
+The Fleet section is responsible for the design, purchase, and maintenance of the Fire Department's fleet, which includes seven firefighting apparatus, 11 ambulances, 16 specialized pieces of equipment, and 31 staff and utility vehicles.
+In addition to servicing the fleet of apparatus and vehicles, the SFFD Fleet section is responsible for the repair and maintenance of the Department's small engines, tools, pump testing unit, and air cascade and compressing stations.
+To ensure all of these services, the Fleet section maintains special skills that include: Basic ASE certifications, CDL Driver's Licenses, EVTCC (Emergency Vehicle Technician Certification Commission) certifications, and trained and certified fire pump mechanics.